 - Based in Vancouver, BC, Future Farm Technologies engages in sustainable agriculture through production of wholesale and retail cannabis products, including hemp.
 The company operates in Canada, California, Puerto Rico, Massachusetts, Maine, Rhode Island and Florida.

-- Ontario is the home of Canopy Growth.
+- Ontario is the home of Canopy Growth Corporation.
 The company is the first cannabis company in North America to trade publicly.
 They are the first to list on the Toronto Stock Exchange.
 Continuing those firsts, they remain the only cannabis company that is a member of a major global stock market index, the S&P/TSX Composite index.
 Their brands include Tweed, a global cannabis brand, Spectrum, DNA Genetics, Palm Tree CBD, and Craftgrow.
+An update to this story, Constellation brands is investing CAD $5Billion, or roughly $4B into Canopy Growth Corporation.
+This is the largest investment made to date in the cannabis space.
+The stock price rocketed 30%, making it the largest single day gain since they started trading on the NYSE.

 - Hailing from Cremona, AB, Aurora Cannabis is is one of the largest Marijuana companies in the world and currently has operations in 14 countries.
 The company production capacity potential would be the largest producer with its projected ability to produce 570,000 kg per year.
 Aurora Cannabis also designs and sells systems used for indoor cultivation of cannabis, herbs, vegetables and microgreens and offers consulting services.